junxit/us-congress-bills-110/metadata.md

 - 2008-07-31 — Introduced in House
 - 2008-07-31 — Introduced in House
 - 2008-07-31 — Referred to the House Committee on Transportation and Infrastructure.
+- 2008-08-01 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2008-09-17 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Graves objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-17 — Considered under suspension of the rules. (consideration: CR H8338-8341)
+- 2008-09-17 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+408.
+- 2008-09-17 — Ms. Brown, Corrine moved to suspend the rules and agree to the resolution.
+- 2008-09-18 — Considered as unfinished business. (consideration: CR H8454)
+- 2008-09-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 9/17/2008 H8338)
+- 2008-09-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 9/17/2008 H8338)